Last updated on Fri, May 02,2014 11:20

 Stuyvesant High School (1997 – 2001)

-I am currently a PhD student at Columbia University, an active member of the New York Entrepreneurial scene, and am involved with several efforts related to education, healthcare and non-profit reforms.
+I am a clinician in training, an active member of the New York Entrepreneurial scene with several previous venture backed startups, and am involved with several efforts nationally and internationally related to education, healthcare and non-profit reforms.
 I am always open to meeting new people.
 I have a particular interest in technology startups, global health projects, and social entrepreneurship.
 If you are working in those areas, or are interested in talking with me about those topics, feel free to contact me by email or phone using the information above.

 - Crystal Recognition (NESG) - An automated algorithm designed to recognize the formation of crystals in high-throughput images.